Your 2026 Guide to the Tax Residency Certificate in the UAE for Individuals

 Navigating the application for a UAE Tax Residency Certificate (TRC) involves strict requirements regarding physical presence, documentation, and the FTA's online EmaraTax portal.
 Flyingcolour Tax and Consultant simplifies this entire process for individuals.

 We offer end-to-end support, including eligibility assessment based on your days of stay, meticulous preparation and verification of required documents (like the ICA entry/exit report and attested tenancy contracts), and seamless submission through the FTA portal.
-Our expertise ensures your application meets all domestic tax criteria, minimizing the risk of rejection and securing your official UAE tax resident status efficiently.
+Our expertise ensures your application meets all domestic tax criteria, minimising the risk of rejection and securing your official UAE tax resident status efficiently.
 We are your dedicated partner for compliance and clarity in your financial declarations.

 Frequently Asked Questions (FAQ) about the UAE Tax Residency Certificate: